kaushalprasadhial/face-recognition/README.md

 Load the pretrainde VGG-Face model from [here](https://drive.google.com/open?id=1CPSeum3HpopfomUEK1gybeuIVoeJT_Eo).
 Pretrained model is in .h5 format.
 Load the model using `load_model()`
 Then remove the bottom layers of the VGG-Face model and add your coustom layers accourding to your need.
 I have added a dence layer, a dropout layer and a softmax layer
 Train the new custom model with `flow_from_directory`.
 I trained the model for around 400 epochs.
 Train the model upto your setisfaction.
+First I kept the layers of original VGG-Face model frozen and traind only the newly added layers.
+Then fine tuned the entire model.
 You can save the model using `save()`.
 Now you have MTCNN to detect the face and custom VGG-Face model to recognise the face.
 Use OpenCV to read the image.
 Pass it to MTCNN to detect faces.
 Pass the detected Faces to our custom VGG_Face model to recognise it